tintin10q/computational-linguistics-summary/Languages/Grammar.md

-# Grammers
+# Grammars
 A grammar is a language for defining [languages](../Languages.md).
-If you write rules for a language then these rules are also called the grammar.
+If you write rules for a language, then these rules are also called the grammar.
 The individual rules you write are called a production.
 Grammars define the structure of the [sentences](../Data/Sentences.md) in the language.

 A grammar consists of multiple productions.
 Productions can be seen as rewrite rules.
-If the left side matches you can replace it with the other side.
-Also, if you already have something that is part of the language you can make more things in the language.
+If the left side matches, you can replace it with the other side.
+Also, if you already have something that is part of the language, you can make more things in the language.

 Formally you have:
 - N - A finite set of non-terminals (states)
-- $\sum\limits$ - A finite set terminals, disjoint from N
+- $\sum\limits$ - A finite set of terminals, disjoint from N
 - P - A finite set of production rules
 - $S \in N$ A distinguished start non-terminal state from N.

 The symbol from the [alphabets](Alphabet.md) are also called **terminals**. $\epsilon$ is also a terminal.
-Remember epsilon is the empty input.
+Remember, epsilon is the empty input.

 The grammar makes use of auxiliary symbol which is called **non-terminals**.
 These are not part of the alphabet and hence cannot be part of the final word/sentence.
-Thenon-terminalss are supposed to be replaced with terminals when your parsing.
-This is called a rewrite rule.Non-terminalss can be of two types.
+The non-terminals are supposed to be replaced with terminals when you're parsing.
+This is called a rewrite rule.
+Non-terminals can be of two types.

 - Pre-terminals like PrN and V are [Parts of Speech](Parts%20of%20Speech.md).
 Or atomic non-terminals.
 The production rules indicate which sequences they can generate.
 - [Constituents](Constituency.md) (NP and VP) are abstract units which absolve complex syntactic functions.